Devialet Silver Phantom Review

 Devialet has also thought about multiroom playback.
-With the Dialog distribution box for an additional 300 francs, up to 24 phantoms can be supplied with music individually or in parallel party mode.
+With the Dialog distribution box for an additional 300 dollars, up to 24 Phantoms can be supplied with music individually or in parallel party mode.
 Somewhat painful is that you already have to purchase the dialog router connected via network cable for stereo mode.

 With the ADH (Analog Digital Hybrid) amplifier topology, Devialet combines the advantageous sonic characteristics of Class A analog technology with the power efficiency of Class D digital amplifiers, while avoiding, according to Devialet, their respective disadvantages.

 The same principle was already applied to the Devialet amplifiers and caused a sensation.
-Devialet has now succeeded in further developing the AHD amplifier electronics for the Phantom, placing them on a board measuring just 200 cm2 and integrating them directly into the active loudspeaker.
+Devialet has now succeeded in further developing the AHD amplifier electronics for the Phantom, placing them on a board measuring just less than 7 square ft (200 square centimeters) and integrating them directly into the active loudspeaker.

-SAM is a system that adapts the behavior of the amplifier to the parameters of the loudspeaker.
-SAM not only linearizes the sound pressure curve of the loudspeaker, but also monitors its deflections and internal heat generation.
+SAM (Speaker Active Matching) is a system that adapts the behavior of the amplifier to the parameters of the loudspeaker.
+SAM not only linearizes the sound pressure curve of the loudspeaker but also monitors its deflections and internal heat generation.
 If the loudspeaker approaches an uncontrolled or even dangerous area during operation, SAM adapts the energy supplied from the amplifier and ensures controlled and distortion-free conditions.

-Although SAM was developed for the Phantom, it is also available as a supplement for the Devialet amplifiers and in the near future as a complete independent unit for the optimization of amplifiers with already existing loudspeakers.
+Although SAM was developed for the Devialet Silver Phantom, it is also available as a supplement for the Devialet amplifiers and in the near future as a completely independent unit for the optimization of amplifiers with already existing loudspeakers.
 For this purpose, the loudspeaker is first measured and the measured values are then stored in the SAM unit via an SD card.

 The Spark App is the central place for operating the Phantom.
 A setup wizard guides you through the setup in just a few steps.
 If you have several phantoms in different rooms, for example, the assignment is made in the software setup by laying on hands with the loudspeaker.
 Extra touch sensors were installed for this purpose.

-There are other ways to solve this, but it’s just such a small, decorative detail that underlines the extravagance of the Phantom.
+There are other ways to solve this, but it is just such a small, decorative detail that underlines the extravagance of the Phantom.
 This also includes the fact that each step during the setup procedure is accompanied by constantly changing spherical sounds from the loudspeakers.

 The music source was a 12 inch MacBook Air, whose local iTunes library was discovered and automatically integrated by Spark.
 In the selection and compilation of music pieces in playlists, the Spark App is strongly oriented towards iTunes.
-The well thought-out and clearly structured software is therefore easy to use.
+The well-thought-out and clearly structured software are therefore easy to use.

 Controlled sound development

 Immediately audible with the Phantom is the incredibly wide sound range.
 It delivers the extremely deep bass that was previously thought impossible from a speaker of this size.
-If you listen to the Koto Drummers about the Phantom, you’ll be astonished at the power and dynamics of the small loudspeakers.
-It’s impressive what Devialet created with a lot of technical esprit.
+If you listen to the Koto Drummers about the Phantom, you will be astonished at the power and dynamics of the small loudspeakers.
+It is impressive what Devialet created with a lot of technical esprit.